Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 McCarthy(1) and Hernandez(2) describe a biochemical profile that is characteristic of aluminum overload disease in dialysis patients:

--Patients in renal failure with no signs or symptoms of osteomalacia or encephalopathy usually had serum aluminum <20 ng/mL and parathyroid hormone (PTH) concentrations >150 pg/mL, which is typical of secondary hyperparathyroidism.
+-Patients in renal failure with no signs or symptoms of osteomalacia or encephalopathy usually had serum aluminum below 20 ng/mL and parathyroid hormone (PTH) concentrations above 150 pg/mL, which is typical of secondary hyperparathyroidism.

--Patients with signs and symptoms of osteomalacia or encephalopathy had serum aluminum >60 ng/mL and PTH concentrations <50 pg/mL (PTH above the reference range, but low for secondary hyperparathyroidism).
+-Patients with signs and symptoms of osteomalacia or encephalopathy had serum aluminum above 60 ng/mL and PTH concentrations below 50 pg/mL (PTH above the reference range, but low for secondary hyperparathyroidism).

--Patients who had serum aluminum >60 ng/mL and <100 ng/mL were identified as candidates for later onset of aluminum overload disease that required aggressive efforts to reduce their daily aluminum exposure.
-This was done by switching them from aluminum-containing phosphate binders to calcium-containing phosphate binders, by ensuring that their dialysis water had <10 ng/mL of aluminum, and ensuring the albumin used during postdialysis therapy was aluminum-free.
+-Patients who had serum aluminum above 60 ng/mL and below 100 ng/mL were identified as candidates for later onset of aluminum overload disease that required aggressive efforts to reduce their daily aluminum exposure.
+This was done by switching them from aluminum-containing phosphate binders to calcium-containing phosphate binders, by ensuring that their dialysis water had less than 10 ng/mL of aluminum, and ensuring the albumin used during postdialysis therapy was aluminum-free.

 Failure to pay attention to proper specimen collection procedures can cause abnormal results due to specimen contamination, which can lead to misinterpretation and misdiagnosis:

--Special evacuated blood collection tubes are required for aluminum testing.(4) These tubes are readily available (Mayo Medical Laboratories Supply T184) and should always be used.
+-Special evacuated blood collection tubes are required for aluminum testing.(4) These tubes are readily available (Mayo Medical Laboratories T713) and should always be used.

 -Most of the common evacuated blood collection devices have rubber stoppers that are comprised of aluminum-silicate.
 Simple puncture of the rubber stopper for blood collection is sufficient to contaminate the specimen with aluminum.
 Typically, blood drawn in standard evacuated blood tubes will be contaminated by 20 to 60 ng/mL aluminum.